-The proposed Project (also referred to as the Proposed Action in the Draft EA/IS) includes conducting geologic, geotechnical, and geophysical investigations, focusing on those areas proposed for the Sites Reservoir1 saddle dams, roads, bridges, pumping and generating plants, borrow areas, tunnels, pipelines, and transmission corridors.
+The proposed Project (also referred to as the Proposed Action in the Draft EA/IS) includes conducting geologic, geotechnical, and geophysical investigations, focusing on those areas proposed for the Sites Reservoir saddle dams, roads, bridges, pumping and generating plants, borrow areas, tunnels, pipelines, and transmission corridors.
+The proposed Sites Reservoir would include construction and operation of a new offstream storage reservoir with a capacity of approximately 1.3-1.5 million acre-feet and associated water management facilities.
+The reservoir would be located approximately 10 miles west of the town of Maxwell, in both Glenn and Colusa Counties.
+Other proposed Sites Reservoir facilities would be located in Glenn, Colusa, Tehama, and Yolo Counties.
 The investigations would be sited in areas where additional or updated data is needed to inform engineering cost projections, design, and preparation of permit applications for the proposed Sites Reservoir and associated facilities.
-The Project area is shown in Figure 1-1 of the Draft EA/IS and investigation locations are shown in Figure 1-2 of the Draft EA/IS.
-For ease of reference, these figures are attached to this MND (in addition to being included in the Draft EA/IS).
+The Project area is shown in Figure 1-1 of the Final EA/IS and investigation locations are shown in Figure 1-2 of the Final EA/IS.
+For ease of reference, these figures are attached to this MND (in addition to being included in the Final EA/ IS).
 The Project area generally includes the areas in and near the Antelope Valley in Colusa and Glenn Counties where the dams, reservoirs, pipelines, and related facilities could be located for the proposed Sites Reservoir, along with areas near the town of Dunnigan in Yolo County where pipelines and related facilities could be located for the proposed Sites Reservoir.

-Three types of investigations are planned, and are described in the Draft EA/IS.
+Three types of investigations are planned, and are described in the Final EA/IS.
 The three types of investigations are summarized below.